JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ```bash
 sha256sum go1.22.5.linux-amd64.tar.gz
 ```
-The hash that is displayed from running this command should match the hash that was on the downloads page.
-If it does not, the file may have been corrupted, and you should download the file again.
+The displayed hash should match the hash on the downloads page.
+If it doesn't, the file may be corrupted, and you should download it again.

 ```bash
 Output